• <GetStart>

 A similar data source, In-Memory, is also not associated with a data file, but cases written persist in memory until the data source is closed.

 Typically CSPro uses a file extension to determine what kind of data source to open, but because there is no file associated with a None data source, you must use the connection string to specify that you want to use a None data source.
-For example, the following connection string, specified in a data entry PFF, would result in the main dictionary being attached to a None data source:
+The following connection string specifies a None data source:

 Functionality